Mintbase/Grants-Program/applications/dexGO.md

 ### Ecosystem Fit

-We propose to create NEAR native version inclides BOS integration.
+We propose to create NEAR native version.
+With smart contracts users can:
+1. buy NFT sneakers
+2. purchase NFT
+3. repear sneakers
+4. create routes
+5. get routes approval
+6. visit routes
+7. receive rewards

+Smart contract will be publish open source.
+We can't use existing smart contracts bcs we have own complicated business logic build in.

 We also launch similar campaigns for cities/countries with separate social accounts:
 10 cities worldwide